-In collaboration with the Meadows Museum, Dallas, Texas, and The Auckland Project, County Durham, England, The Frick Collection has organized an exhibition of Jacob and His Twelve Sons, an ambitious series of thirteen paintings that depict over life-size figures from the Old Testament.
-On loan from Auckland Castle, the works by the Spanish Golden Age master Francisco de Zurbarán (1598–1664) have never before traveled to the United States.
-They were first presented at the Meadows Museum in the fall of 2017, and are on view at The Frick Collection from January 31 through April 22, 2018.
+In collaboration with the Meadows Museum, Dallas, Texas, and The Auckland Project, County Durham, England, The Frick Collection organized an exhibition of Jacob and His Twelve Sons, an ambitious series of thirteen paintings that depict over life-size figures from the Old Testament.
+On loan from Auckland Castle, the works by the Spanish Golden Age master Francisco de Zurbarán (1598–1664) had never before traveled to the United States.
+They were first presented at the Meadows Museum in the fall of 2017, and were on view at The Frick Collection from January 31 through April 22, 2018.
 In preparation for this unprecedented American tour, these important seventeenth-century Spanish paintings, dating from the 1640s, have undergone a year-long in-depth technical analysis in the conservation department at the Kimbell Art Museum, Fort Worth, the most extensive study of the series to date.
-Susan Grace Galassi, Senior Curator at The Frick Collection, is the coordinating curator of the exhibition for its New York presentation.
+Susan Grace Galassi, Senior Curator at The Frick Collection, was the coordinating curator of the exhibition for its New York presentation.

 About the Series